partymooose/quartz/content/notes/Mount Ordeals.md

 ## Adds Phase

 > 6 adds will spawn, 5 small ones and one large one.
 The large add in center will repeatedly cast raidwides with a stacking fire vuln debuff, so focus it down first.
 The small add directly north will repeatedly cast random small circle AoEs to dodge on the ground, so take it out second.
 From there, you can pretty much just go clockwise.
+>
 > The two northeast/northwest adds will put out orange tethers that end in a small AoE tankbuster to whoever they're tethered to - tanks should take the tethers and move away from the party.
+>
 > The two southeast/southwest adds will make a purple tether to a random player that ends in a conal cleave from the add - tethered players should point these south outside the arena to avoid cleaving the party.
+>
 > Immediately after killing all the adds, Rubicante will become targetable again and begin casting a massive raidwide.
-Heal, shield, and mit, and prepare for phase 2.
+Heal, shield, and mitigate, and prepare for phase 2.

 ## Flamerake